The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 Through these two biases, we can also more properly frame the role played by the mathematical models.

-The mathematical models didn’t really fool everyone, but they were a ready excuse and a handy instrument of self-deception.
+The mathematical models didn’t fool everyone, but they were a ready excuse and a handy instrument of self-deception.

 Why shall I believe that silly voice in my head that things can turn sour?